batamladen/Armadillo/README.md

 ## TO-DO
 * Add another algorythm
-* Add a copy button at output text
+* Add a copy button at output text ✔️
+  * Make it a bit more stylish
-* Witing screen for loading
+* Loading screen at start

 ## License